RafaelCenzano/PyStarter/README.rst

 Command Options:
-  python             Create project ready for python only git                Create project ready for git only'
+  python             Create project ready for python only git                Create project ready for git only

 General Options: